snokvist/wfb_supervisor/README.md

 # wfb_supervisor

-A tiny supervisor that reads explicit command lines from `wfb.conf` and launches them (optionally wrapped by `sse_tail`).
+A tiny supervisor that reads explicit command lines from `config/wfb.conf` and launches them (optionally wrapped by `sse_tail`).
 It runs init hooks, starts every instance, logs the exact command line, and tears everything down if any child exits or on SIGINT/SIGTERM, then runs cleanup hooks.

 ## Building and running
 - `make` (or `make rebuild`) builds `wfb_supervisor` with `gcc -O2 -std=c11 -Wall -Wextra`
-- `./wfb_supervisor` (or `./wfb_supervisor wfb.conf`) runs against the sample config in the repo
+- `./wfb_supervisor` (or `./wfb_supervisor config/wfb.conf`) runs against the sample config in the repo
 - `./wfb_supervisor /path/to/custom.conf` uses an alternate config

 ## Signals